PTC-CMC/departmental_template/README.md

 VU, though this is a general enough template for most papers.

 ### Instructions
-- Figure files go in the `img` directory
+- Figures should be kept in the `img` directory
 - The tex files are contained in the `tex` directory and are separated by section
 - bibtex entries are contained in `library.bib`.
 The easiest way to